Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 ### Where / When
-- Standups: daily 30min
+- Standups: Daily 30min
-- Round up: bi-weekly community call 30min facillitated by the [[Governance Circle]]
+- Round up: Bi-weekly community call 30min facillitated by the [[Governance Circle]]

 ### Who